SMJK Sam Tet

-The founder of the school is Father Fourgs from the local St. Michael Catholic Church.
+The founder of the school is a human being from the local St. Michael Catholic Church.
 During the early stages, the school has survived hardships, including the Japanese Occupation.

 History

 Early school planning

 The history of SMJK Sam Tet is closely related to the progress of its primary school, SRJK Sam Tet, built in 1934.
-SMJK Sam Tet owes its existence to Father Fourgs from the local Catholic Church.
-Being displeased with the high percentage of illiteracy amongst the local populace, he organized a meeting with the parish community to discuss the issue at hand.
-The outcome of that meeting was a plan to construct a Chinese medium school for the predominantly Chinese community.
+SMJK Sam Tet owes its existence to Father Fourgs, a French expatriate missionary priest from the local Catholic Church.
+Being displeased with the high percentage of illiteracy amongst the local populace, he organized a meeting with the fish community to discuss the issue at hand.
+The outcome of that meeting was a plan to construct a Chinese-medium school (but now considered national-type ethnic Chinese-based with Malay as language of instruction since 1970s educational reforms) for the predominantly Chinese community.
 A committee was formed to collect donations and to look into other relevant matters pertaining to said plan.
 The people showed great interest and responded encouragingly to help in financial matters.
 Thus, an administrative board was appointed to register the school with the government.
 Father Fourgs was elected as the first school supervisor under the leadership of Wong Chin Sun as the headmaster.

 Pre-World War II

-The first class started on September 1, 1934 with a total of 64 students in 2 classes.
+The first class started on September 1, 1934, with a total of 64 students in 2 classes.
 In the following year, with an increase in the number of students, the need for more educators increased in tandem.
 In view of this, the Board of Governors from the local Catholic Church decided to aid in the administration of the school by allocating funds annually.

 At the end of the year 1935, Wong Chin Sun retired as the headmaster and was replaced by Phoong Tet Ching in 1936.
 In the same year, the school had a total of 160 students and 6 teachers sharing 4 classrooms.
 It was in this year, that Father Fourgs, the founder of the school, died.
 Father Francis took charge as the school's new supervisor.

 In 1940, SRJK Sam Tet decided to build an additional 6 classrooms but the grim grip of World War II on Malaysia forced the project to be put on-hold.